OmarSenpai/OmarSenpai/README.md

 <h2>About Me</h2>

-**CS Student & Competitive Programmer** who's passionate about **mathematics and algorithms**, with interest in **AI & Machine Learning**
+**CS Student & Competitive Programmer** who's passionate about **mathematics and algorithms**, with interest in **AI & Machine Learning**.
-Utilizing what I learn in the **computer science** domain to build innovative software using cutting-edge technologies and techniques.
+Utilizing what I learn in the **Computer Science** domain to build innovative software solutions using cutting-edge technologies and techniques.
 Also yep, I'm a Linux user btw 🐧

 <!-- - 👯 I’m looking to collaborate on ...